 Norges Vel's core strategy is to support businesses, production methods and organisations that are sustainable and environmentally friendly.
-The goal is to contribute to that entrepreneurship within agriculture wins in three central areas: Food security, finding environmentally friendly solutions and increasing the income for farmers living in poverty.
+The goal is to ensure that entrepreneurship within agriculture wins in three central areas: Food security, finding environmentally friendly solutions and increasing the income of farmers living in poverty.

-Poor farmers are often particularly susceptible to climate change.
-Norges Vel's projects contribute to strengthening the farmers knowledge of conserving the earth and water resources.
-Small scale farming is still subjected to draughts, floods, storms and other extreme results of climate change.
+Poor smallholder farmers are particularly vulnerable to climate change.
+Norges Vel's projects contribute to strengthen the skills of farmers in managing the soil and the often limited water resources.
+Small scale farming is particularly vulnarable to draught, floodin, storms and other extreme results of climate change.

 Norges Vel also has a clear environmental profile in projects concerning aquaculture.

 Norges Vel has a zero tolerance for corruption.
-Corruption is a widespread problem around the world, and is most damaging in developing nations with weak public institutions that have low confidence and a vulnerable populace.
+Corruption is a major problem worldwide, and is most damaging in developing countries with weak public institutions that have little trust and a vulnerable population.

-Corruption is a threat to human rights, social justice and economic development.
+Corruption poses a threat to human rights, social justice and economic development.

-Norges Vel works diligently to eradicate corruption in our organisation and in the countries where we work.
+Norges Vel works diligently to fight corruption in our own organisation and in the countries where we work.
 Our routines and systems contribute to openness and transparency.
-We have regular checks and follow up our pojects to make sure that the money is being spent correctly, we report to those who financed the projects, for example Norad and the Norwegian Ministry of Foreign Affairs.
+We have regular controls and follow-ups of our pojects to ensure that the money is being spent as planned, and we report to those who fund the projects, such as Norad and the Norwegian Ministry of Foreign Affairs.